2014 Scottish independence referendum: Debates

 Debates over the issue of independence took place on television, in communities, and within universities and societies since the announcement of the referendum.
 The STV current affairs programme Scotland Tonight televised a series of debates: Nicola Sturgeon v Michael Moore, Sturgeon v Anas Sarwar, Sturgeon v Alistair Carmichael and Sturgeon v Johann Lamont.
 On 21 January 2014, BBC Two Scotland broadcast the first in a series of round-table debates, which was filmed in Greenock and chaired by James Cook.

 The Yes campaign repeatedly called for a televised debate between UK Prime Minister David Cameron and First Minister of Scotland Alex Salmond.
 These calls for a one-on-one debate were dismissed by Cameron on the basis that the referendum is "for Scots to decide" and the debate should be "between people in Scotland who want to stay, and people in Scotland who want to go".
 Calls for such a debate were also supported by former Prime Minister Gordon Brown who said it would be a "good idea".
 Better Together chairman Alistair Darling accused Salmond of "running scared" from debating him instead, although Sturgeon stated in 2013 that a Salmond–Darling debate would take place at some point.
 Darling refused a public debate with Yes Scotland chairman Blair Jenkins.
 UKIP leader Nigel Farage also challenged Salmond to debate, but Farage was dismissed by an SNP spokeswoman as "an irrelevance in Scotland".

-After weeks of negotiation, a debate between Salmond and Darling was arranged.
+Following weeks of negotiation, a debate between Salmond and Darling was arranged.
 The programme, titled as Salmond & Darling: The Debate, was broadcast by STV on 5 August 2014.
 The debate, moderated by Bernard Ponsonby, saw both politicians make opening statements and cross-examine each other before taking questions from the audience.
 At the end of the clash, they were both given the chance to make a closing speech.
 Both campaign groups claimed victory in the debate.
 A snap poll conducted by ICM stated Darling won the debate by 56% to 44%.
 In his analysis of the ICM poll, Professor John Curtice detected little movement either way as a result of the debate.

 A second debate between Salmond and Darling, titled Scotland Decides: Salmond versus Darling was shown on BBC One Scotland (and BBC Two in the rest of the UK) on 25 August, and was hosted by Glenn Campbell.
 Salmond was perceived to have won the debate, and a snap poll conducted by ICM Research stated Salmond won the debate by 71% to 29%.